-- 1. In various departments - 2.
-In General
+- 1. In various departments

+- 2. In General

-1. Ethical Problems Faced by Managers in Various Departments:
+- 1. Ethical Problems Faced by Managers in Various Departments:

-Basically, all the activities of a company are performed by five departments viz.
+Basically, all the activities of a companyare performed byfive departments viz.
 Production, Marketing, Finance, Personnel and Research & Development.
 The following are the major ethical issues involved in each of the department.

-(i) Production department: Major concerns are procuring raw material in best possible way and no hoarding should be made the factory where production is being made is located at a place having no/minimum adverse impact on local community try its best to control environmental pollution.

-(ii) Marketing department: Giving fair treatment to customers.
-Truthful and realistic claims to be made in advertising.

-(iii) Finance: Protection of the interest of investors and trying our best for appreciation of investor's capital.

-(iv) Personnel: No discrimination with the workers and just and equitable treatment to all employees without any favourtism.

-(v) R&D: Making all R& D efforts in an environment friendly way and to have a human touch while testing the results of R&D, especially drugs etc.
+- I. Production department: Major concerns are procuring raw material in best possible way and no hoarding should be made the factory where production is being - II. made is located at a place having no/minimum adverse impact on local community try its best to control environmental pollution. - III.
+Marketing department: Giving fair treatment to customers.
+Truthful and realistic claims to be made in advertising. - IV.
+Finance: Protection of the interest of investors and trying our best for appreciation of investor's capital. - V. Personnel: No discrimination with the workers and just and equitable treatment to all employees without any favourtism. - VI.
+R&D: Making all R&D efforts in an environment friendly way and to have a human touch while testing the results of R&D, especially drugs etc.